Bachelor of Science (Honours) in Cybercrime and IT Security CW258

 - Work placement is incorporated into Year 3 of the course.

-- Final Year students will have the opportunity to display their skills and project work at the IT Carlow industry showcase which is attended by leading IT employers.
+- Final Year students will have the opportunity to display their skills and project work at the Institute of Technology Carlow industry showcase which is attended by leading IT employers.

 What follow-on study opportunities are available?

-Graduates who obtain an Honours Degree are eligible to proceed to suitable MSc or PhD postgraduate courses of study in IT Carlow.
+Graduates who obtain an Honours Degree are eligible to proceed to suitable MSc or PhD postgraduate courses of study at Institute of Technology Carlow.

 What exemptions will I receive?-